BizzAppDev-Systems/connector-woocommerce/bad_connector_woocommerce/README.rst

     - Add Backend Credentials to Import Metadata which contains Country and there States.
     - Click the 'Sync Metadata' button to import Country and there States from WooCommerce.

+* Import Payment Gateways:
+    - Navigate to Woocommerce Backends by going to Connectors > WooCommerce > WooCommerce Backends.
+    - Add Backend Credentials to Import Metadata which contains Payment Gateways.
+    - Click the 'Sync Metadata' button to import Payment Gateways from WooCommerce.

+* Import Currency and UOM:
+    - Navigate to Woocommerce Backends by going to Connectors > WooCommerce > WooCommerce Backends.
+    - Add Backend Credentials to Import Metadata which contains default currency, Default Weight and Dimension.
+    - Click the 'Sync Metadata' button to import default currency, Default Weight and Dimension mesurement.

 **Usage**
 *********